 Using an unqualified contractor is not only dangerous, it’s false economy – it could end up costing thousands of pounds and a lot of hassle to put mistakes right.

-WaterSafe research shows Britons have spent £2.6 billion on fixing plumbing disasters, with nearly a quarter of people polled revealing they had fallen victim to a rogue plumber and a further 23 per cent knowing someone it had happened to.
-The average cost of a repair job came in at £426 – a cost we aim to help more customers avoid.
+WaterSafe research shows more than a quarter of people polled had fallen victim to a rogue plumber.
+The average cost of a repair job came in at £285 – a cost we aim to help more customers avoid.

 We recommend always getting three quotes from qualified contractors, where possible, to ensure you get a reasonable price.